-MIT’s summer break starts next week!
+MIT’s winter break starts soon!
 If you're planning to travel during the break and are bringing along a computer, laptop, or smartphone, here are some easy things to do before you go and while you’re away to make your computing experiences away from campus as smooth and safe as possible.
 All of these products and services are made available to MIT community members for free by Information Systems and Technology (IS&T).

 Get your laptop and/or tablet tagged

 We've said it before and, heck, we're gonna say it again: A good way to deter thieves from swiping your laptop/tablet is to tag it with a STOP tag. #MIT folks can get their devices tagged by IS&T for NO CHARGE!
 All the details at ist.mit.edu/news/laptop_tags . . . . . #MassachusettsInstituteofTechnology #cybersecurity #BeCyberAware #NCSAM #laptop #cyberaware #cyberawareness #NationalCyberSecurityAwarenessMonth